-The high Gothic St.-Jakobs-Kirche (Church of St James) in Rothenburg ob der Tauber is full of art including the Holy Blood Altar by Tilman Riemenschneider.
+The high Gothic St.-Jakobs-Kirche (Church of St James) in Rothenburg ob der Tauber is full of art, including the Holy Blood Altar carved by Tilman Riemenschneider.

 The St.-Jakobs-Kirche (Church of St James) is the largest church in the wall-enclosed medieval city of Rothenburg ob der Tauber in northern Bavaria in Germany.
 This High Gothic church is filled with art in addition to the world-famous Holy Blood Altar (Heilig-Blut-Altar) by Tilman Riemenschneider — Germany’s most renowned woodcarver.
-Further altars, sculptures, paintings and centuries-old stained-glass windows help to make this church one of the top sights to see when traveling along the Romantic Road in Germany.
+Further altars, sculptures, paintings, and centuries-old stained-glass windows help to make this church one of the top cultural sights to see when traveling along the Romantic Road in Germany.
+Admission is cheap and opening hours are long.
+Day-trip tours to Rothenburg are often possible from Frankfurt and Munich.

 St.-Jakobs-Kirche (Church of St James) in Rothenburg